 After we placed a tiny house in our backyard to use as a mother-in-law suite, we learned that such use is not legal, due to a minimum 300-square-feet requirement.
 Our tiny house isn't that big.
 We don't want to move or sell the tiny house.
 Can we use it as an art studio, home office, or something similar?

-A good place to start is with the applicable zoning ordinance (also sometimes called a “development code”.)
+A good place to start is with the applicable zoning ordinance (also sometimes called a "development code").
 It consists of two parts: a zoning map and land use regulations.
 The map shows how property is zoned throughout the city or county, while the regulations control the allowable uses in each zone.
 Both can usually be found online.

 Identify the zoning district that your property is located in on the map, which will hopefully be color coded.
 Or, contact the local planning department to inquire how your property is zoned.

 In many locations, tiny houses don't meet the minimum requirements for a structure to qualify as a dwelling.
-One option is to consider whether a home office or art studio may qualify as an “accessory use” (or similarly defined use).
+One option is to consider whether a home office or art studio could qualify as an "accessory use" (or similarly defined use).

 The definition of "accessory use" varies from place to place, but it is usually something like: "Accessory uses and structures are those of a nature customarily incidental and subordinate to the principal use or structure on the same lot.
 Typical accessory structures include detached garages, sheds, workshops, green houses and similar structures not intended for habitation by people."

 Land use regulations are rarely crystal clear.
 If you cannot discern whether an office or art studio is lawful on your property, don't hesitate to ask the local planning department.
 If it is not, ask what uses are permitted.
 Perhaps something similar is allowed.
-A land use attorney can also help you sift through what uses are permitted, and help address any questions or concerns you have about your tiny house.
+A land use attorney can also help you sift through what uses are permitted, and help address questions or concerns you have about your tiny house.